CryptArc/Coin/README.md

-Platinum Coin - PT
+Platinum BitCoin - PT

-we are moving to bitbucket for hosting our source , links on PlatinumCrypto.COM
+links on PlatinumCrypto.COM

 linux compile example ubuntu (may need missing deps this is not a complete guide,everyone has a different setup)